Samsung takes aim at second straight year of record profit as memory chips rebound

 Samsung is now hoping new products such as the Galaxy Gear smartwatch and a curved smartphone, which it plans to introduce this month, to help sustain growth momentum.

 As Samsung battles slowing growth at the top end of the market, Kevin Packingham, the chief product officer of its U.S. mobile business, abruptly left the company.
-That was the second major management change in the United States this year where Samsung fiercely competes with Apple Inc.
+That was the second major management change in the United States this year where Samsung fiercely competes with Apple Inc (AAPL.O).

 Samsung said on Thursday that Packingham left the company for personal reasons.
 The departure followed the appointment of Gregory Lee, a former head of Samsung's Southeast Asia business, as the chief of Samsung's U.S. unit in July.